detectlanguage/detectlanguage-ruby/README.md

 Detects language of given text.
 Returns detected language codes and scores.

+Before using Detect Language API client you setup your personal API key.
+You can get it by signing up at http://detectlanguage.com

 ## Installation

 Add this line to your application's Gemfile: